 Name each file the same as it is named in the Data Request Guide.
-For example, the Entity file should be named "Entity" and should not include a date stamp or any other information that would change the naming of the file on a daily basis.
-If splitting a file into multiple files, name the files by adding a letter and short description (e.g. Entity_a_Persons, Entity_b_NonPersons, etc.).
+For example, the Entity file should be named "Entity" and should not include a date stamp or any other information that would change the name of the file daily.
+If splitting a file into multiple files, name the files by adding a letter and short description (e.g., Entity\a\Persons, Entity\b\NonPersons).